Which is better, Teams or Zoom?

 First impressions count

-Microsoft Teams is fine for internal users already embedded within Microsoft 365.
-But external participants often hit roadblocks such as login prompts, clunky navigation, or access restrictions.
+Microsoft Teams is fine for internal users already embedded within the Microsoft 365 environment.
+But experience has shown that external participants often hit roadblocks such as login prompts, clunky navigation, permissions issues or access restrictions.
 For internal updates, Teams may suffice.
-But when it comes to a high-profile external event, it can quickly fall short of delivering the experience your audience expects.
+But when it comes to a high-profile external event, it can quickly feel like it’s falling short of delivering the experience many audiences expect.

 Event features and production capabilities

 In comparing Zoom vs Teams, the difference in event functionality is striking.
-Zoom Events and Zoom Webinars are built with engagement at the core:
+For us, as virtual event planners, Zoom Events and Zoom Webinars feel like they were built with engagement at the core:

 - Branded lobbies to set a professional tone